dotnet/dotnet-docker/samples/dotnetapp/push-image-to-acr.md

 ## Pull the Image from Another Device

-Next, you can pull the image from the another device.
-You will need to `docker login` to ACR before you can pull the image, just like was described above.
+Next, you can pull the image from another device.
+You need to `docker login` to ACR before you can pull the image, just like was described previously.

-Again, you will want to update the path locations, registry and user names to the ones you are using.
+You need to update the path locations, registry, and user names to the ones you are using.

 Login on Windows: